 6. Address Issues

 The point of the whole pilot study is to have a list of challenges that must be dealt with.
-So, the last step in this process is working on whatever hiccups or bumps in the road to market you discovered and resolve them before releasing the product or technology.
+So, the last step in this process is working on whatever hiccups or bumps in the road to market you discovered and resolving them before releasing the product or technology.

 It’s important to remember that you want the benefits of your project to outweigh whatever costs, time and effort are required to implement it.
 This is basic return-on-investment thinking and will be the final factor in deciding on the feasibility of the project going forward.